 Who We Are

-The American Academy of Audiology was founded in January of 1988 when a group of audiology leaders met at the invitation of Dr. James Jerger at the Baylor College of Medicine in Houston, Texas.
-The purpose of the study group was to establish an independent, freestanding national organization run by and for audiologists.
-The new organization would be uniquely sensitive to the professional issues and the professional concerns affecting all audiologists.
+The Academy was founded in January 1988 when a group of audiology leaders met at the invitation of Dr. James Jerger at the Baylor College of Medicine in Houston, Texas.